ai-agentx/test/a2a/README.md

    # With LLM (if configured)
    python examples/run_server.py

+   # By default, if no --agent-type is set, the server runs all agents (Echo, LangGraph, CrewAI).
+   # You can select a specific agent type using --agent-type:

    # Echo mode only
    python examples/run_server.py --no-llm

+   # LangGraph agent (ReAct + tools)
+   python examples/run_server.py --agent-type langgraph
+   # or
+   python examples/run_langgraph_server.py --agent-type langgraph

+   # CrewAI agent (generalist assistant)
+   python examples/run_server.py --agent-type crewai
+   # or
+   python examples/run_crewai_server.py

+   # Note: All agent types are available; use --agent-type to select.
+For multi-agent endpoints, see advanced usage.
    ```

 4. **Test with Client** (in another terminal):